 lawyer sitting at their desk with a status of lady justice on it

-Properties owned or operated by religious organizations or private clubs that limit occupancy to their members are typically exempt.
-Additionally, single-family homes that are sold or rented without using a real estate agent or broker may also be excluded from the protections in this law.
+Properties owned or operated by religious organizations or private clubs that limit occupancy to their members are typically exempt from the Federal Fair Housing Act.
+Additionally, single-family homes that are sold or rented without the use of real estate agents or brokers may also be excluded from the protections of Fair Housing Law.

-Finally, owner-occupied buildings with no more than four units, where one unit is occupied by the owner, are also typically exempt.
+Finally, owner-occupied buildings with no more than four units, where one unit is housing the owner, are also typically exempt.

 What are Examples of Violations of the Fair Housing Act?

 Common violations of the Fair Housing Act include refusing to rent or sell homes to someone because of their actual or perceived race, color, national origin, religion, sex, familial status, and disability.
-Other examples include:
+Other examples of housing discrimination include:

 • Discriminating against tenants based on their source of income (e.g., Section 8 vouchers)